 Unfortunately, their loyalty is also what makes it so easy for terrible humans to take advantage, abuse, neglect or train them to kill.
 They are loyal even to their own detriment.

 3. They are always happy to see you.

 My favorite part of any day is walking into my house and being greeted by my dog.
-It doesn’t matter whether I’ve been gone ten minutes or ten hours, she is always happy to see me.
-No matter what.
+It doesn’t matter whether I’ve been gone five minutes or five hours, she is always happy to see me no matter what.
 That tail wagging at the end of the day is absolutely priceless and irreplaceable.

 4. You are never alone.

-There have been times in my life where I have felt completely alone and isolated.
-There have been times that I’ve been so totally lost that I’ve considered ending it.
-You can’t do that with a dog.
+There have been times in my life where I have felt completely alone.
+If you have a dog, that’s nearly impossible.
 They won’t let you.
-They will sense that you are down and come to you with their ears back and tail gently wagging, and make you feel not so alone.
+They will sense that you are down and come to you with their ears back and tail gently wagging, and make you feel not so isolated.
 They will save your life.

 5. You fall completely in love with them.